hieuminh65/api4all/README.md

 - **Free to try**: Free to try, no credit card required but limited to a certain number of tokens.
+- Rate limit is based on the free plan of the provider.
+The actual rate limit may be different based on the plan you choose.

 ### Open-source models
   -- |Mixtral-8x7b-Instruct-v0.1 | Gemma 7B it |  Mistral-7B-Instruct-v0.1 | LLaMA2-70b |